lorenzwalthert/thesis-template-bookdown/README.md

 Furthermore, we want to highlight a few files in the root directory of the project:

-  - DESCRIPTION: You can use it to delcare dependent packages of your thesis in the `Imports:` field.
-If someone want’s to rebuild you thesis from scratch, the can use `remotes::install_deps()` to safisfy all R package dependencies.
+  - DESCRIPTION: You can use it to declare dependent packages of your thesis in the `Imports:` field.
+If someone want’s to rebuild you thesis from scratch, the can use `remotes::install_deps()` to satisfy all R package dependencies.
   - index.R: Contains a YAML header where a few important variables are defined.
 You can also put markdown below the HEADER.
   - README.(R)md This document.